exilonX/QRestaurant/README.md

 # QRestaurant
-QRestataurant - web application for easy ordering in a restaurant
+QRestaurant - web application for easy ordering in a restaurant

 0. Prerequisites:
   - Nodejs  >= 0.10 (tested with 0.12.7 and )